-During the hauling process of the selected self-consolidating concretes further collisions between aggregate particles; as well as between them and the wall and blades of the mixing pan, took place.
-This phenomenon resulted in finer particles coming from the abraded aggregates; and led to an increase specific surface area of the concrete mortar

-( $\Delta SSAa$ ).
-The resulting matrix contributed to an increase in the self-consolidating concrete's slump flow loss.
+During the hauling process of concrete further collisions between aggregate particles; as well as between them and the wall and blades of the mixing pan took place.
+This phenomenon resulted in additional fine particles from the abraded aggregates; and led to an increase in specific surface area of the concrete mortar ($\Delta SSAa$).
+The resulting matrix contributed to an increase in the SCC slump flow loss.